llm-bible/llm-bible.github.io/_publications/han2024compound.markdown

 bibkey: han2024compound
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.10847"}
-tags: ['Efficiency And Optimization', 'Prompting', 'Reinforcement Learning', 'Responsible AI', 'Uncategorized']
+tags: ['Efficiency And Optimization', 'Prompting', 'Reinforcement Learning', 'Responsible AI']
 ---
 We introduce TorchOpera, a compound AI system for enhancing the safety and quality of prompts and responses for Large Language Models.
 TorchOpera ensures